OctHe/ICE/README.md

 ## Coding-in-Vim

-Coding-in-vim, or CIM in short, is a terminal-based coding environment that uses vim/neovimm as the editor.
+Coding-in-vim, or CIM in short, is a terminal-based coding environment that uses vim as the editor.
 It is benefited by the powerful plugin ecosystem of vim and integrates open-source language servers, compilers, debuggers and other useful tools.

 ### Structure